-- The Purchaser is authorized to enter areas closed by gates, barricades or berms with motorized vehicles only for the purposes related to the performance of this contract.
+- 1. The Purchaser is authorized to enter areas closed by gates, barricades or berms with motorized vehicles only for the purposes related to the performance of this Contract.
 Motorized vehicle entry for purposes other than contract performance, such as hunting or transporting game animals will be considered trespass and prosecuted to the fullest extent of the law (Montana Code Annotated § 45-6-203). - 2.
 The Purchaser is prohibited from carrying firearms while conducting contract operations [ARM 36.11.432(1)(m); 36.11.433(1)(d); 36.11.443(2)]. - 3.
-The Purchaser will store human or pet food, livestock food, garbage, and other attractants in a bear-resistant manner. - 4.
-The Purchaser will not bury or discard attractants in the sale area or burn attractants (such as food leftovers) in an open campfire. - 5.
+The Purchaser will follow the Butte Field Office Food/Attractant Storage Strategy for conservation of the Grizzly Bear and Other Wildlife (USDI-BLM 2006) - 4.
+The Purchaser will not bury or discard attractants in the sale area, or burn attractants (such as food leftovers) in an open campfire. - 5.
 The Purchaser will provide each employee with a copy of Attachment D "Working in Bear Habitat" Brochure.